 Blower Door Testing

 The NYCECC expands on blower door testing requirements for commercial buildings.
-Now all new construction and additions greater than 10,000 sq. ft. and less than 50,000 sq. ft. and less than 75 feet are required to complete blower door testing.
+Now all new construction and additions greater than 10,000 sq. ft. and less than 50,000 sq. ft. and less than 75 feet in height are required to complete blower door testing.

 Instances of thermal bridging are required to be clearly indicated in construction documents.